aGVsbG8gd29ybGQh/code-review-plus/README_EN.md

 **Batch operations**: In the Comment List view, select multiple comments and right-click to update statuses or delete in bulk.

 **Navigate to code**: Double-click a comment in the Comment List to jump to the corresponding location in the Diff view.

+**Sync comments**: In remote sessions (GitLab MR / GitHub PR), sync all comments to the remote from the toolbar "Export / Sync" dropdown, or sync a single comment from the comment list / detail (see [Remote MR/PR Review](#remote-mrpr-review-gitlab--github)).

 ---